piisa/pii-data/README.md

 entity contains all the information needed to correctly identify one PII instance and locate it in the document it belongs to.

-These are the data classes defined:
+These are the PII data classes defined:
+ * [PiiEntity]: one PII instance
- * `PiiCollection`: the full collection of PII
+ * [PiiCollection]: the full collection of PII (the additional `PiiCollectionLoader` subclass can load a collection from a JSON file)
- * `PiiEntity`: one PII instance
  * `PiiDetector`: an object to describe the module used to generate a given `PiiEntity` object

-`PiiCollection` objects have a `dump()` method that allows writing them in a standard format, with two representations:
- * a JSON representation, adequate for storage
- * a NDJSON representation (newline-delimited JSON), intended for processing and streaming

 ## Online behaviour